All Books

 Frequently Asked Questions

 While 'best' is subjective, *Lonesome Dove* is almost universally acclaimed as his masterpiece.
-It won the Pulitzer Prize for Fiction in 1986 and is celebrated for its epic scope, memorable characters, and its profound, unsentimental portrayal of the Old West.
+It won the Pulitzer Prize for Fiction and is celebrated for its epic scope, unforgettable characters, and profound exploration of the Old West.

-For a grand, epic Western, start with *Lonesome Dove*.
-If you prefer a more modern, character-driven story about small-town life and coming-of-age themes, *The Last Picture Show* is an excellent and accessible entry point into his work.
+For an epic Western, start with *Lonesome Dove*.
+If you prefer a more contained, modern story about small-town life and coming-of-age, *The Last Picture Show* is an excellent and iconic entry point into his work.

 Browse all topics →